brunoton/return-to-consciousness/from-did-to-integration.md

 Further along, we find states of partial unity.
 Flow, awe, meditative absorption, psychedelic experience, mystical opening—these represent temporary or partial softening of egoic boundaries.
 Dissociation decreases; identity expands; the sense of separation from world diminishes.
 These states are typically transient, though contemplative training can make them more accessible and stable.

+Beyond partial unity lies witness-consciousness—what some traditions call the recognition of oneself as pure awareness.
+Here, identification has withdrawn from mental contents almost entirely.
+The practitioner no longer confuses themselves with thoughts, emotions, or sensations; they recognize themselves as the unchanging awareness in which all contents arise and pass.
+This represents substantial reduction in dissociative identification, yet a subtle boundary remains: awareness still stands as observer in relation to the observed.
+The subject–object structure persists in attenuated form.

 At the far end lies stable non-dual awareness.
 Here dissociative partitioning has ceased entirely—not through breakdown but through integration.
-There is no longer a separate self standing apart from experience.
-Identity is unbounded, not because it has expanded to infinity, but because the boundaries that created the sense of boundedness have dissolved.
+There is no longer a separate self standing apart from experience, nor even a witness observing from a vantage point.
+Identity is unbounded, not because it has expanded to infinity, but because the boundaries that created the sense of boundedness—including the subtle boundary between witness and witnessed—have dissolved.
 This state is rare, but it is documented across contemplative traditions and increasingly studied in contemplative science.

 ### Implications of the Continuum Model